Bondelswarts Rebellion: Abuse of prisoners

 Many of the Bondelswarts who had surrendered on 30 May at Guruchas reported that although they had put up white flags they had been fired on by the government soldiers, until an officer gave the order to cease fire.
 Major Herbst, the Secretary for South West Africa and an expert on native affairs, later said that this incident was an accident, and that some children had been shot on the backs of their mothers who were trying to escape from Guruchas.
 There were also reports of the beating or flogging of Bondelswarts prisoners, and the later investigation noted that proceedings had been taken against those responsible.

-Freislich imagines that when it was over, Prinsloo rebuked one of his troopers for his vindictiveness against the Bondelswarts.
-"We are not here for revenge", Prinsloo said, "but to put an end to this rebellion and that's all".
+Freislich claimed that when it was over, Prinsloo rebuked one of his troopers for his vindictiveness against the Bondelswarts.
+"We are not here for revenge", Prinsloo said, "but to put an end to this rebellion and that's all."
 After a short silence a friend of Prinsloo commented, "this isn't pleasant work.
 These people are fighting for the same thing as we fought the English for twenty years ago: freedom.
-That's all they want".
+That's all they want."

 Jacobus Christian was tried in the High Court of South West Africa and convicted of engaging in active hostilities against His Majesty's forces.
 He was defended pro deo by Advocate Israel Goldblatt, who subsequently wrote about the rebellion in his book on the history of South West Africa.
 The court sentenced Jacobus Christian to five years’ imprisonment with hard labour, but also paid tribute to his character and conduct.

 Goldblatt comments in his book that the Bondelswarts, as a consequence of their defeat, were reduced to a miserably poor community.
 Most of their stock had stampeded across the country and a number had died of thirst.
 Only about one half of their stock had been returned.
 However, unlike following other rebellions, the Administration did not impose additional penalties.